LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 In summary, Linux is an open-source operating system known for its flexibility, customization options, stability, and security.
 It's used by a wide range of people, from casual home users to large corporations and organizations, and it offers an alternative to proprietary operating systems like Windows and macOS.
 ## Linux Distributions
-We covered Linux distros earlier but I wanted to go more in depth of what that actually means.
+We covered Linux distros earlier, but I wanted to go more in-depth about what that actually means.

 UNIX distributions, including both Debian-based (e.g., Ubuntu) and non-Debian-based (e.g., Fedora, CentOS), typically adhere to a set of common command-line utilities and shell commands.
 These commands are often part of the POSIX (Portable Operating System Interface) standard, which defines a set of standards for ensuring compatibility between UNIX-like operating systems.